sorbet/sorbet/website/docs/error-reference.md

 The `initializable!` annotation is only allowed in a Ruby `module`, not a Ruby `class`.
 For more, see the docs for [`T.attached_class`](attached-class.md).

+## 3514

+The `initializable!` annotation cannot be given a contravariant `:in` annotation because `T.attached_class` is only allowed in output positions.

 ## 3702

 > This error is specific to Stripe's custom `--stripe-packages` mode.
 If you are